standardebooks/manual/10-art-and-images.rst

 #.	:path:`./images/cover.source.svg` is the unmodified source image used to create :path:`./images/cover.jpg`.
 This image is kept in case changes to the source images are to be made in the future.

+#.
+The cropped :path:`./images/cover.jpg` is not larger than 1.5 MB.

 US-PD clearance
 ---------------